 When buyers find a listing priced on the high side, they still come see it, but they're packing a different attitude.

-Buyers need to feel good about the home.
-Turn them off and they won't come back.
+Buyers need to feel good about your home.
+Turn them off, and they won't come back.

 When You Set a Fair Price Buyers Notice

 Now you've created the spark.

 Anyone can take pictures, list their home on a FSBO website, and show somebody around.
 The challenge lies in getting the buyers to make the offer.
 They're going it alone (no Realtor to advise or assure) and fear the big mistake.

 Fear of the big mistake, or the desire to not look stupid, can be a more powerful motivator than the reward of a great decision.